prioritizr/wdpar/paper/paper.md

 The WDPA and WDOECM require data cleaning procedures to prepare them for analysis [@r4; @r10].
 These procedures include repairing invalid geometries in spatial boundaries, excluding areas that have yet to be fully implemented, excluding areas that are no longer designated, excluding UNESCO Biosphere Reserves [@r1], buffering areas represented by point localities [@r3], and removing spatial overlaps [@r2].
 These procedures are critical to ensure that assessments of area-based conservation measures do not overestimate the spatial extent of such measures and their ability to conserve biodiversity [@r1; @r2].
 Although these procedures are critical, they can be technically challenging to implement.
 The \texttt{wdpar} \texttt{R} package provides automated methods to complete these procedures following best practices [@r4; @r10].
 Using the package, data cleaning procedures can applied without specialized knowledge, customized to particular use cases, and across the entire WDPA and WDOECM.
 As such, the \texttt{wdpar} \texttt{R} package helps increase accessibility to the databases.

-# Research applications
+# Applications

+The \texttt{wdpar} \texttt{R} package is designed to provide a reproducible tool for downloading and cleaning the WDPA and WDOECM.
+Indeed, the default settings for the data cleaning procedures follow Protected Planet guidelines [@r10].
+Although these default settings will be useful for many applications -- such as reporting national protected area coverage -- they can be customized for other applications.
+For example, the data cleaning procedures can be customized to retain UNESCO Biosphere Reserves, retain protected areas with particular statuses, and increase the precision of spatial data processing procedures.
+These customized settings could be useful for reporting local-scale protected area coverage and monitoring protected area effectiveness.

-The \texttt{wdpar} \texttt{R} package has several applications for conservation research.
+The package has several applications for conservation research.
 For example, it has been used to assess the performance of existing protected areas in Colombia, Greece, and South Asia [@r11; @r16; @r13; @r17].
 It has also been used to examine the potential implications of climate change on conservation efforts [@r12; @r14].
 Additionally, it has been used to account for existing protected areas when identifying priority areas for biodiversity conservation [@r15].
 Furthermore, it has been used to help understand how protected area management by Indigenous Peoples can reduce deforestation [@r18].

 # Availability